chappy84/grumpy-phpunit/test-doubles.markdown

     }

 Often you will want to test that a certain method in your code has been run a specific number of times.
-You can do that using the expect() method as part of your mock object.
+You can do that using the *expects()* method as part of your mock object.

-In this code, we want to make sure that, given a known number of 'deltas', Beta::process() gets called the correct number of times.
-In the above test example, the test case would fail if Beta::process is not run 3 times.
+In this code, we want to make sure that, given a known number of 'deltas', *Beta::process()* gets called the correct number of times.
+In the above test example, the test case would fail if *Beta::process()* is not run 3 times.

 ## More Object Testing Tricks